top of page

 Artist

-Camille is a metalsmith and lifelong adventurer based in the western United States.
+Camille is a second-generation goldsmith based in the North Cascades, Washington.
 For the majority of her life she has been on the move in different forms.
-She grew up dancing and found a love for climbing as a teenager.
+She grew up dancing and found a love for rock climbing as a teenager.
 She is continuously drawn back to the sport due to her love of movement, specifically the notion of expression through movement.
-Her jewelry is a testament to that, as she attempts to encapsulate the whimsical feeling she observes while moving through nature.
+Her jewelry is a testament to that, as she attempts to encapsulate the transcendent feeling and curiosity she observes while moving through nature.
 Her pieces are deeply inspired by her time spent outside.

-She first began making jewelry on the back of her truck tailgate, park benches, and/or campsites.
+She started her jewelry business on the back of her truck tailgate nearly a decade ago.
 At the time, she was working as an outdoor educator and mountain guide across the Western United States.
 Making jewelry allowed her to channel the feelings her surroundings evoked into a tangible piece of art.
 It was also a way to rest and recover between outdoor objectives.
+She spent her formative years in the desert southwest, a couple years in the United Kingdom, and many traveling around the western United States.
+When she is not in her studio, you can find her somewhere deep in the mountains.

 Behind the scenes on the jewelry bench